 Reach 170 million consumers within 500 km, and 244 million consumers within 1000 km

-Setting up you business in the Netherlands is an ideal way for your company to reach Europe’s 500 million customers.
-The simplicity of the process invites companies, big and small, to start their business in the Netherlands.
+Setting up your business in the Netherlands is an ideal way for your company to reach Europe’s 500 million customers.
 On this page we’ll explain how to start or expand your business in or to the Netherlands.